There are close to 800,000 truckers employed in the United States traveling 250 million miles per day on our highways.

 Responsibility to the Public

-With over three million registered 18-wheelers in the United States, commercial trucking is big business and has a tremendous responsibility to the public.
+With over three million registered 18-wheelers in the United States, commercial trucking is a big business and has a tremendous responsibility to the public.
 One of the biggest challenges they face is in hiring their drivers.
 The FMCSA has guidelines that require all prospective drivers undergo a thorough background check, plus previous employers are mandated to turn over employment records spanning back three years.
 Failure to do so could cause a trucking company to hire a driver who has a history of driving recklessly.